 - 1. The Home Point is recorded. - 2.
-RTH is triggered. - 3.
-If the aircraft is less than 20 m from the Home Point when RTH begins, it will hover in place and not return to home (firmware version v1.1.0.0 is required.
-Otherwise, the aircraft will land immediately).
-If the aircraft is further than 20 m from the Home Point when RTH begins, it will return home at a horizontal speed of 10.5 m/s. - 4.
+RTH is triggered. - a.
+If the aircraft is less than 20 m from the Home Point when RTH begins, it will hover in place and not return to home. - b.
+If the aircraft is farther than 20 m from the Home Point when RTH begins, it will ascend to the present RTH altitude and return home at a horizontal speed of 10.5 m/s.
+If the current altitude is higher than the RTH altitude, the aircraft will fly to the Home Point at the current altitude. - 4.
 After reaching the Home Point, the aircraft lands and the motors stop.

 - The aircraft cannot return to the Home Point if the GPS signal is weak or unavailable.
 If the GPS signal becomes weak or unavailable after RTH is triggered, the aircraft will hover in place for a while before landing. - It is important to set a suitable RTH altitude before each flight.
 Launch DJI Fly and set the RTH altitude.
 In Smart RTH and Low Battery RTH, if the current altitude of the aircraft is less than the RTH altitude, it automatically ascends to the RTH altitude first.
-If the altitude of the aircraft reaches or is higher than the RTH altitude, it will fly to the Home Point at its current altitude. - If the aircraft is at an altitude of 65 ft (20 m) or higher and has not yet reached the RTH altitude, the throttle stick can be moved to stop the aircraft from ascending and the aircraft will fly to the Home Point at its current altitude (only available with firmware v1.0.0.0.
-This function is not available when the firmware is updated to v1.1.0.0 or later).

-- During RTH, the speed, altitude, and orientation of the aircraft can be controlled using the remote controller if the remote controller signal is normal.
-However, the remote controller cannot be used to pan left or right (only applicable to firmware v1.0.0.0).
-If the aircraft is flying forward and the remote controller signal is normal, the user can use the remote controller to control the speed and altitude of the aircraft, but cannot control the orientation or fly left or right (only available with firmware v1.1.0.0 and above).
-When the aircraft is ascending or flying forward, the user can push the control stick completely in the opposite direction to make the aircraft hover in place. - GEO zones will affect RTH.
-If the aircraft flies into a GEO zone during RTH, it will either descend until it exits the GEO zone and continue to fly to the Home Point or hover in place due to altitude limits. - The aircraft may not be able to return to a Home Point when the wind speed is too high.
+If the altitude of the aircraft reaches or is higher than the RTH altitude, it will fly to the Home Point at its current altitude. - During RTH, the speed, altitude, and orientation of the aircraft can be controlled using the remote controller if the remote controller signal is normal.
+However, the remote controller cannot be used to pan left or right.
+When the aircraft is ascending or flying forward, the user can push the control stick completely in the opposite direction to make the aircraft exit RTH and hover in place. - GEO zones will affect RTH.
+If the aircraft flies into a GEO zone during RTH it will hover in place. - The aircraft may not be able to return to a Home Point when the wind speed is too high.
 Fly with caution.